S'illot (Mallorca): History

 The word "Illot" is Catalan for "islet", and the name is derived from a small rocky island off the coast.
 The site of the town was occupied in prehistory, but was abandoned around the second century BC at the time of the Romanisation of Mallorca following the Second Punic War.

 Modern S'illot developed from a fishing village and fishing boats still work from a small harbour.
 The town originated as summer resort for the inhabitants of Manacor in the 1930s.
 The division of Ca n'Amer de S'Illot into development plots was approved in 1948 and the urban development of S'Illot took place from 1959.
 In 1965 S'Illot and Cala Millor together had 19 hotels with a total of 1414 beds.
 Tourism is now the town's primary economic activity.

 Facilities

 The town is mostly flat.
 Its beach is 350 metres long with an average width of 50 metres.
 It is a sandy Blue Flag beach and is backed by a promenade with bars, restaurants, cafes and tourist shops.
 Beach-related facilities include lifeguards, showers and the rental of sun loungers, parasols and watersports equipment.

 The town has many hotels but is quieter than the neighbouring resort of Sa Coma with few lively bars, the evening entertainment being mainly provided by the hotels.
-One of the liveliest nightspots in the town is the Crazy Monkey cocktail bar.
 There is also a small Eroski supermarket called "aprop" and a tourist information office.
 S'illot is on a number of bus routes.